 Small-cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC) are the two main types of lung cancer.
 SCLC typically spreads more quickly and is more aggressive than NSCLC.

 Learn the differences between the two types, including stages, treatment options, and outlook.

 In a person with SCLC, cancerous cells appear small and round under a microscope.
 The cells of NSCLC are larger.

 Both SCLC and NSCLC have several subtypes.
 More common NSCLC subtypes

-Some types are more aggressive than others, but generally, small cell cancer is more aggressive than non-small cell lung cancer.
+Some NSCLC subtypes may be more aggressive than others, but generally, SCLC is more aggressive than NSCLC.

-Small and non-small cell lung cancers cause similar symptoms.
-Sometimes, symptoms do not appear until the cancer reaches later stages.
+SCLC and NSCLC have similar symptoms.
+Sometimes, symptoms do not appear until the cancer reaches a later stage.

 - shortness of breath and wheezing

 - chest pain and discomfort